I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 … So that’s probably rather a lot to digest, and the best way to explain in a more sticking way is probably to get into some examples.
 So let’s get into some!

-Clown: Arthur.
-As I mentioned, the Clown is there to provide refreshing points of something from outside all this status-driven main plot.
+Wildcard: Arthur.
+As I mentioned, the Wildcard is there to provide refreshing points of something from outside all this status-driven main plot.
 They will frequently have a flighty or whimsical nature to best absent them from the bounds of conventional status and equip them to bring a non-sequitorial energy to proceedings.
 In Cabin Pressure, Arthur has a low-status role but his childlike personality (and his familial relationship to the Boss) frees him from being defined by status relationships.
 He is earnestly happy with his lot in life and has no ambitions or sense of competition with anyone.
-Another important role of the Clown is their ability to unite the Augustes.
+Another important function of the Wildcard is their ability to unite the Augustes.
 The Boss tends to divide, by being the one bringing in the plot that will prompt the Augustes to compete and conflict.
-The Clown offers an external point the Augustes can agree upon – they agree that he is an idiot.
+The Wildcard offers an external point the Augustes can agree upon – they agree that he is an idiot.
 In Cabin Pressure it is often a shared attitude towards Arthur (be that frustration or amused teasing) that sees Martin and Douglas agreeing or even working together rather than against each other.

 Simple enough, right?
 I start with Cabin Pressure because it so neatly maps onto the framework.
 I should say that while I believe the dynamic I have described is fundamental to the shows I'm discussing it doesn’t mean every single episode of, say, Cabin Pressure, will do the thing of directly pitting Martin and Douglas against each other.
 Sometimes in Cabin Pressure the plot happens because a one-off character external to the regular troupe is acting antagonistically and the team work together against that.